|

 a medieval

-cathedral, many stunning contemporary buildings, including the
+cathedral, and many stunning contemporary buildings including the

-Clyde Auditorium, affectionately known as the Armadillo, and a plethora
+Clyde Auditorium, and a plethora

 of fine Victorian edifices.
 Visitors can take in much of all this